Amplitude modulation: Low-level generation

 In modern radio systems, modulated signals are generated via digital signal processing (DSP).
 With DSP many types of AM are possible with software control (including DSB with carrier, SSB suppressed-carrier and independent sideband, or ISB).
 Calculated digital samples are converted to voltages with a digital-to-analog converter, typically at a frequency less than the desired RF-output frequency.
 The analog signal must then be shifted in frequency and linearly amplified to the desired frequency and power level (linear amplification must be used to prevent modulation distortion).

 This low-level method for AM is used in many Amateur Radio transceivers.

 AM may also be generated at a low level, using analog methods described in the next section.

 High-level generation

-High-power AM transmitters (such as those used for AM broadcasting) are based on high-efficiency class-D and class-E power amplifier stages, modulated by varying the supply voltage.
+Modern high-power AM transmitters (such as those used for AM broadcasting) are based on high-efficiency class-D and class-E power amplifier stages.

-Older designs (for broadcast and amateur radio) also generate AM by controlling the gain of the transmitter's final amplifier (generally class-C, for efficiency).
-The following types are for vacuum tube transmitters (but similar options are available with transistors):
+Older designs (for broadcast and amateur radio) also generate AM by controlling the gain of the transmitter's final amplifier (generally class-C, for efficiency), reflecting the strong emphasis on improving efficiency in early high-power transmitters.
+The following types are for vacuum tube transmitters, but similar options are available with transistors: